General Contractor Invoice Template with Change Orders

 3. Why PWA billing and estimating is the future

-These articles support the same workflow: estimate accurately, invoice clearly, track job costs, and keep billing organized.
+Every one of these articles reinforces the same workflow: estimate accurately, invoice clearly, track job costs, and keep billing organized.

 Conclusion: a good invoice protects the job